jtorres1591/ITCS3162FinalProject/Final Project.md

 **Introduction**

 For this project we would be trying to divide a list of Pokemon into tiers based on how high their base stats are.
 Across the Generations, there have usually been cases of more Pokemon being introduced with higher base stat totals, we wanted to see if this was true, or if it was true for any other category.
-The main question we have in mind for this project is “Which Generation has the highest average base stat total?”
+We will be using clustering, seperating them by base stats.
+They will then be grouped up by generations.
+The main question for this project is “Which Generation has the highest average base stat total?”

 **About the Data**